lanrekkeeg/Andriod-Malicious-Apk-Classification/README.md

 # Andriod-Malware-classification
-in this project our main goail is to classify the andriod apk into different malware family. we create new data from featuresmith and drebin data set.
+In this project our main goal is to classify the andriod apk into different malware family. we created a new data-set from existing featuresmith and drebin data-set.